swansondesigns/ts-proposal-wp/docs/sections/requirements/full-development-freedom.md

 ### Long-term Flexibility

-Source code ownership provides lasting advantages:
+Owning your website infrastructure provides lasting advantages:

 -   Future modifications can be made by any qualified developer
 -   No dependency on proprietary systems or specific vendors